 Bittul and Repair of the Matrix

 The term for selflessness or “self nullification” is ‘bittul.’
 It is a state of being where you view yourself as ‘nothing’ compared to the “greater cause.”
-In Kabbalah, this relates to both the repair of our own souls as well as of the world.
+In Kabbalah, relates to both the repair of our own souls and the eventual repair of the world.

 Bittul is an important concept in the Matrix trilogy.
 The actual journey to that point begins with ‘humility’ (‘anava’) which is not self-negation but the experience of oneself as ‘far away.’
 This is what Neo feels when he is still lost in the Matrix, but sensing there is ‘more.’